thomasjallerton/nimbus-framework/docs/resources/DocumentStore.md

 Document Stores allow you to store objects where the primary key is defined within them.
 It acts similar to a Java `Set<StoredObject>` where the comparison is done on the primary key field.

 ## Basic Usage
-The `@DocumentStore` annotation on a class is used to deploy a document store table.Fields that you want to be included in the table must be annotated.
+The `@DocumentStore` annotation on a class is used to deploy a document store table.
+Fields that you want to be included in the table must be annotated.
 One field must be selected as the primary key and annotated with `@Key`.
 The others that are to be included are annotated with `@Attribute`.

 This is an example of a class declared as a DocumentStore: